DISCOVER A REAL ESTATE DEBT FUND WITH A DIFFERENCE

 Investors gain access to the increasing opportunities of alternative lending as banks withdraw and borrowers seek flexible finance.

-- CRE DEBT AS DEFENSIVE, MORE STABLE INVESTMENT
+- CRE DEBT IS A DEFENSIVE INVESTMENT

 Loans secured by real property mortgages provide low risk of capital loss while agreed loan interest rates produce predictable, risk-adjusted returns.3